 Rates / Pricing structure – Will you charge per project?
 Offer monthly hours packages?
 What hourly rate do you need to make to cover your expenses and be profitable?

 Services to offer – A great place to start here is to research other VA’s to find out what services they offer.
 Then, make a list of the skills you have.
 Write down everything.
-Skills you learned in college, on the job, or as a parent.
+Skills you learned in college, on the job or as a volunteer, or as a parent.
 Now, narrow down that list to what you are really good at and, more importantly, what you enjoy doing!

 When you’re available to work – it’s a good idea to have business hours and set clear boundaries.
 It’s okay to be flexible, but don’t burn yourself out!
 Set days and times of the week that you’ll work on client work, and times that will be for behind the scenes stuff, like website maintenance, bookkeeping, marketing, etc.